What Is PCP (Phencyclidine)?

 - Reduced inhibitions

 - Strange behaviour

 The long term effects of PCP abuse

-Abusing PCP for a prolonged period of time can cause irreversible damage to the brain.
+Abusing for a prolonged period of time can cause irreversible damage to the brain.
 Even abusing the drug for a short period of time can have lifelong effects if you suffer a toxic reaction.

 The long term effects of PCP abuse include:

 - Anxiety disorder

 - Difficulty in thinking and communicating